echronos/qemu/README.md

 ## Building

-To build a complete release, follow the official GNU ARM Eclipse build instructions.

-To build an executable with a bit less effort, read on.
+To build a binary, read on.

 ### Prerequisites

 This fork requires the same prerequisites as the GNU ARM Eclipse QEMU fork.
 However, the build process for the GNU ARM Eclipse QEMU fork is rather involved, and many systems will already have most of the prerequisites.
-It is for this reason that I recommend attempting to build it using these build instructions and just install prerequisites as the build fails rather than following through the entire docker-image process as would normally be required.
+It is for this reason that I recommend attempting to build it using these build instructions and just install prerequisites as the build fails rather than following through the entire docker-image process as would normally be required (i.e those on the GNU ARM Eclipse QEMU pages).

 ### How to build